 Something different from the usual quiche – a quiche packed with Italian flavours!
-It might not be authentic Italian but it is super tasty!
+It might not be authentic Italian nor a traditional filling for a quiche but Italian Sausage Quiche is super tasty!

 I love to take classic dishes and put my own spin on them.
 It’s not that I think I can do it better.
 Anyone who thinks they can improve on a classic Quiche Lorraine is kidding themselves.
 There’s a reason it has stood the test of time!!

 I just like to change things up sometimes.
 This is a typical example – making a quiche but filling it with Italian-esque fillings and flavours.
 This might not be authentic Italian, but it is damn yummy!
 The smell when it’s baking is lovely because you can really smell the Italian herbs!

 This is made with Italian sausages which is the base flavouring for the filling so please don’t try to substitute it with ordinary sausages.
 It has to be made with proper Italian sausages, the ones where you can see chunks of meat and fat in them (as opposed to the standard ones that are a uniform pink colour as it is pureed with other things to fill them out).

 I made this with ordinary Italian sausages, but it would be great made with Spicy Italian sausages too.

 I’m not great at making anything pastry related.
 I’m just not coordinated enough.
 You can see in the photo below that I had to do a dodgy patch up effort because the pastry “flopped” and tore while I was putting it into the flan.
 So I had to do a bit of bandaid work and as you can see, I did not do a great job of it!